 Ted Apel is a sound artist whose sculptures and installations focus on the audio transducing element as the source of visual and sonic material.

-He was twice a prizewinner at the Bourges International Electroacoustic Music Competition for his sound installations; his sound installation received an honorary mention at the Prix Ars Electronica 2001; and won the grand prize in the 2004 Idaho Triennial.
+He was twice a prizewinner at the Bourges International Electroacoustic Music Competition for his sound installations; his sound installation received an honorary mention at the Prix Ars Electronica 2001; his sound installation won the grand prize in the 2004 Idaho Triennial; and he won the first annual FETA prize for sound art in 2013.

-Ted Apel received his M.A. in electroacoustic music at Dartmouth College studying with Jon Appleton, Larry Polansky and Christian Wolff.
-He received his Ph.D. in computer music at the University of California, San Diego with Miller Puckette, Shlomo Dubnov, and F. Richard Moore.
-He is currently teaching computer music and new media art as adjunct faculty at Boise State University, and is represented by the Kristi Engle gallery in Los Angeles.
+Ted Apel received his M.A. in electroacoustic music at Dartmouth College studying with Jon Appleton, Larry Polansky, Kathryn Alexander, and Christian Wolff.
+He received his Ph.D. in computer music at the University of California, San Diego studying with Miller Puckette, Shlomo Dubnov, Haim Steinbach, Charles Curtis, and F. Richard Moore.
+He has been a Lecturer in Sonic Arts and Electronic Music at The University of Wellington in New Zealand.
+He is a Clinical Assistant Professor in the Games, Interactive Media, and Mobile Technology (GIMM) program at Boise State University.